-Green tea contains powerful anti-inflammatory and antioxidant properties like the EGCG (epigallocatechin-3-gallate) which slows down mutilation of the fatty acids in human cells and inflammation by lowering the production of pro-inflammatory cytokines and
+Green tea contains powerful anti-inflammatory and antioxidant properties like the EGCG (epigallocatechin-3-gallate) which slows down the mutilation of the fatty acids in human cells and inflammation by lowering the production of pro-inflammatory cytokines and

 Chilli and bell peppers are rich in antioxidants and vitamin C that come with robust anti-inflammatory effects.

-Bell peppers generate quercetin, an antioxidant that may lower one oxidative damage marker in people suffering from the sarcoidosis inflammatory disease.
+Bell peppers generate quercetin, an antioxidant that may lower one oxidative damage marker in people suffering from sarcoidosis inflammatory disease.

 Chilli peppers contain ferulic and sinapic acid which could lower inflammation and promote healthy aging.